benknoble/benknoble.github.io/_posts/2018-07-12-kaves-and-kobolds.md

 - Thursday, I played _Kobolds Ate My Babies !_ (kamb) for the first time

 Overall, both experiences were positive.
-I enjoyed the thrill of being a player again--I normally run Games, so it was a good experience to work out how to roleplay a character.
+I enjoyed the thrill of being a player again---I normally run Games, so it was a good experience to work out how to roleplay a character.
 It taught me that I **can** and **should** do a better job of applying that to characters in my Games.

-I also enjoyed trying some new things and the interruption to my routine--yes, you read that right, I _enjoyed_ the interruption. :scream: The horror!
+I also enjoyed trying some new things and the interruption to my routine---yes, you read that right, I _enjoyed_ the interruption. :scream: The horror!

 I do have some thoughts about both nights, which I'll intersperse with my recap